 In 1939 there were about 2000 bottle ovens, or, strictly speaking, bottle-shaped structures of various types used for firing pottery ware or its components.
 They dominated the landscape of The Potteries of Stoke-on-Trent.
-In 2015 there are 46 but none will be fired ever again.
+In 2018 there are less than 50 but none will be fired ever again.
 The Clean Air Act of 1956, and their delicate condition have put paid to that.

 At the multi-award-winning Gladstone Pottery Museum, in Longton, Stoke-on-Trent, there are 5 bottle ovens.
 There are also two bottle ovens, next door, at the Roslyn Works.
 This is the most important and precious group of buildings in The Potteries.